opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 process, where the reservoir is assumed to be laterally homogeneous.
 This allows for ignoring effects of reservoir inflows and outflows.
 In the event that there is a large lateral variation in temperature (i.e. long run-of-the-river reservoirs), these computations will be unreliable.
+General guidance provided here is reservoirs with a flushing time less than 30 days will violate the assumption of laterally homogeneity, and therefore the vertical temperature profile computations should only be applied for reservoirs with a flushing time greater than 30 days.
 Based on this assumption, vertical transfer of heat is modeled first by assuming stable reservoir stratification, accounting for diffusion of heat, and then accounting for any convective or turbulent mixing that occurs in the reservoir profile.
-Vertical diffusion of heat within a one-dimensional reservoir is governed by the equation below :ref:`(Hondzo and Stefan 1993) <References>`.
+Vertical diffusion of heat within a one-dimensional reservoir is governed by the equation below :ref:`(Hondzo and Stefan 1993) <References>`:

 :math:`\dfrac{dT_{w}}{dt} = \dfrac{1}{A}\dfrac{d}{dz}\left( K_{z}A\dfrac{dT_{w}}{dz} \right) + \
 \dfrac{I_{z}}{\rho_{w}c_{p}}`